ByteNuts/JasminSdk/README.md

 **2. Register the Sdk**

-On AspNetCore, register it on the ConfigureServices method in Startup class as following:
+On AspNetCore, register it on the ConfigureServices method in Startup.cs class as following:

 	services.AddJasminSdk(new JasminConfig
     {